x

 To be eligible for free Starlink service, you must reside in the impacted area, according to the company.
 The service is also eligible for first responders.
 On its website, the company did not specifically name the eligible regions.

 The free service offer is good for 30 days, according to Starlink.
-After 30 days, the company says they will reevaluate the need for the free service and said they expect to move customers over to paid subscriptions.
+After 30 days, the company said it will reevaluate the need for the free service and said they expect to move customers over to paid subscriptions.

 Complete eligibility requirements and activation instructions are available on the Starlink website